TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 For more details see :ref:`TSconfig Reference <t3tsconfig:pageweblayoutpreview>`.

+..  _ConfigureCE-Preview-EventListener:

 Event listener
 --------------

+This requires at least some PHP coding but allows more flexibility in regards to accessing and processing the content elements properties.

 ..  versionadded:: 12.0
     Since version 12.0 this technique replaces the former hook